flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - If you are **not** using GSX, then you will need to disable both options on the [GSX Synchronization](https://docs.flybywiresim.com/fbw-a32nx/feature-guides/flypados3/settings/#3rd-party-options) page on the EFB, under Settings -> 3rd Party Options.

-    - If you do use GSX, then much of the boarding and refuelling process is completed through GSX itself, while also still requiring some interaction with the A32NX EFB.
+    - If you do use GSX, then much of the boarding and refueling process is completed through GSX itself, while also still requiring some interaction with the A32NX EFB.
 This is explained in detail in our [GSX Integration Guide](https://docs.flybywiresim.com/fbw-a32nx/feature-guides/gsxintegration).

 ??? tip "++ctrl+'E'++ - Engine Start Unsupported"
     ### ++ctrl+'E'++ - Engine Start Unsupported